Non-Fiction

 * invest like a white dude—or better!

-With Financially Lit! at your side, you’ll harness the powerful ways money can be used to create the life of your dreams, and be empowered to step into financial freedom. - PRE-ORDER: Sapiens [Tenth Anniversary Ed]: A Brief History of Humankind
+With Financially Lit! at your side, you’ll harness the powerful ways money can be used to create the life of your dreams, and be empowered to step into financial freedom. - Sapiens [Tenth Anniversary Ed]: A Brief History of Humankind

-PRE-ORDER: Sapiens [Tenth Anniversary Ed]: A Brief History of Humankind
+Sapiens [Tenth Anniversary Ed]: A Brief History of Humankind

 Yuval Noah Harari